-We have performed an evaluation under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, of the effectiveness of our disclosure controls and procedures, as defined in Rule 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (the Exchange Act).
-Based on that evaluation and the material weakness described below, our management, including our Chief Executive Officer and Chief Financial Officer, concluded that, as of the end of the period covered by this report (December 31, 2004), our disclosure controls and procedures were not effective in providing reasonable assurance that information required to be disclosed by us in the reports filed or submitted by us under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
+We have performed an evaluation under the supervision and with the participation of our management, including our Chief Executive Officer (CEO) and Chief Financial Officer (CFO), of the effectiveness of our disclosure controls and procedures, as defined in Rule 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (the Exchange Act).
+In the course of our assessment of the effectiveness of our internal control over financial reporting as of December 31, 2004, which assessment was conducted during the fourth quarter of 2004 and the first quarter of 2005 in connection with the preparation of 2004 audited financial statements and our Annual Report on Form 10-K for 2004, the Company and our external auditors identified a number of errors and deficiencies in the preparation of our 2004 financial statements, which resulted in our CEO and CFO concluding that a material weakness existed in our controls over financial reporting.
+This weakness resulted from a combination of a limited accounting staff and the transitional status of our CFO, who had announced his resignation in the fourth quarter of 2004, and ceased full-time employment with the Company during the first quarter of 2005.
+Because of this material weakness, our management, including our CEO and CFO, concluded that, as of the end of the period covered by this report (December 31, 2004), our disclosure controls and procedures were not effective in providing reasonable assurance that information required to be disclosed by us in the reports filed or submitted by us under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.